RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Interaction-Stuff/Getting a Follow-Up Message.md

 Getting a Follow-Up Message {#gettingafollowupmessage}
 ============
-- Execute the, `DiscordCoreAPI::Interactions::getFollowUpMessageAsync()` function and execute it, while passing in a data structure of type `DiscordCoreAPI::GetFollowUpMessageData`, with a return value of type `auto` or `DiscordCoreAPI::Message`.
+- Execute the, `Interactions::getFollowUpMessageAsync()` function and execute it, while passing in a data structure of type `GetFollowUpMessageData`, with a return value of type `auto` or `Message`.

 ```cpp
 /// Test.hpp-Header for the "test" command.